sraja13/pointer-to-ct-icp/README.md

 ### Step 5: Finding Closest Point on Surface Mesh

-For each pointer tip position `d_k`: e1.
-Query the triangle KD-tree (built once during mesh load) to shortlist nearby triangles
+For each pointer tip position `d_k`:
+1. Query the custom triangle KD-tree (built once during mesh load in `src/geometry.py`) to shortlist nearby triangles
 2. For each candidate triangle, compute the closest point on its surface using geometric projection
 3. Select the point `c_k` with minimum Euclidean distance: `min ||d_k - c_k||`

-The KD-tree leverages triangle centroids via `scipy.spatial.cKDTree` to avoid scanning the entire mesh, while the barycentric projection still handles vertex-, edge-, and interior-contact scenarios exactly.
+The hand-built KD-tree leverages triangle centroids and per-triangle bounding radii to avoid scanning the entire mesh, while the barycentric projection still handles vertex-, edge-, and interior-contact scenarios exactly.

 ### Step 6: Outputting Results